Shubham-Somani/Chrome-Extenstion-Youtube-Distraction-Free/README.md

 # Chrome-Extenstion-Youtube-Distraction-Free
-This extension is designed to remove youtube videos from home, and watch sidebar You can search and watch any video.
+This extension is designed to remove youtube videos from home, and watch sidebar.<br/>
+You can search and watch any video.

 # Chrome installation instructions:
-Download and unzip repository or clone it if you are familiar with git Open Chrome, go to: Customize > More tools > Extensions Turn Developer mode on
+Download and unzip repository or clone it if you are familiar with git<br/>
+Open Chrome, go to: Customize > More tools > Extensions<br/>
+Turn Developer mode on<br/>
-You will see 'Load unpacked' button appear, click it Navigate to the extension folder you have created in the first step and select it Done
+You will see 'Load unpacked' button appear, click it<br/>
+Navigate to the extension folder you have created in the first step and select it<br/>
+Done<br/>
-PS: Don't delete or move extension folder
+PS: Don't delete or move extension folder<br/>
-PPS: Chrome will constantly ask you to disable developer mode, so you can ignore that.
+PPS: Chrome will constantly ask you to disable developer mode, so you can ignore that.<br/>

 ## ScreenShots